nginx/unit-docs/source/installation.rst

 .. warning::

-   Distributions listed here are maintained by respective communities, not NGINX.
+   These distributions are maintained by respective communities, not NGINX.
    Proceed with caution.

 .. _installation-alpine-apk: